1.69 Meters in Feet: A thorough look to Metric-Imperial Conversion

 - Q: What is the difference between a meter and a foot?

 A: A meter is the base unit of length in the metric system, while a foot is a unit of length in the imperial system.
-One meter is significantly longer than one foot (approximately 3.28 feet).
+Even so, one meter is significantly longer than one foot (approximately 3.
+28 feet).

 - Q: Are there other ways to convert meters to feet?